seleuco/xpectrum/trunk/readme.txt

 - Landscape & Portrait mode autorotate.
 - Added option to enable\disable image smoothing.
 - Added option to enable\disable keep aspect ratio in landscape mode.

+V.1.1 by Seleuco (2010/02/23)

+- Added a full ZX Spectrum Portrait touch keyboard with key zooming.
+- Added a landscape transparent touch keyboard that can be hidden.
+- Added emulation for ULAplus 64 color mode.
+- Added support for ULaPlus in save states (retaining the compability with previous savestates)
+- Added thumbnails for save states
+- Changed some keys mapping for better coherency.
+- L & R changed to go to the  first or last ROM in the ROMs screen.
+- Changed frame skip option name to 25fps or 50fps option name (is more clear)
+- Some minor bug fixes.

 GP2Xpectrum